-The only activities of the trust are acquiring, owning and managing the trust student loans and the other assets of the trust, issuing and making payments on the notes, entering into the interest rate cap agreement, if any, and other related activities.
-See "Formation of the Trust-The Trust" in this prospectus supplement.
+The only activities of the trust are acquiring, owning and managing the trust student loans and the other assets of the trust, issuing and making payments on the notes, entering into the currency swap and the interest rate cap agreement, if any, and other related activities.
+See "Formation of the Trust- The Trust" in this prospectus supplement.